omgovich/react-colorful/README.md

 }
 ```

-This will correct the types an allow you to use **react-colorful** along with many other React + TS libraries in your Preact + TS application.
+This will correct the types and allow you to use **react-colorful** along with many other React + TS libraries in your Preact + TS application.

 </details>